-He utilized the three week training period in Bahawalpur in learning to control his natural inclination to hit the ball.
+He utilized the three-week training period in Bahawalpur in learning to control his natural inclination to hit the ball.
 The physical training helped me to build p my stamina with the result that though on the West Indies tour.
-I played all the matches, the strain did not well on my health.
-It is interesting to mention that Saeed was picked for No 3 spot.
-Which meant he was to compete with Waqar Hassan who had been instrumental figures in his formative years.
+I played all the matches, but the strain did not do well on my health.
+It is interesting to mention that Saeed was picked for the No 3 spot.
+Which meant he was to compete with Waqar Hassan who had been an instrumental figure in his formative years.

 It was at the new Lahore stadium now called Gadaffi Stadium.
 Saeed played his most memorable innings for Pakistan.
 The home side had lost the opening Test to Richie Benaud’s side 1959-60 Australian tour.
-A similar fated the home side at Lahore when they finished 245 runs behind on the first innings.
-In there, second innings, Pakistan were 87 for 2 when Shaujauddin joined with Saeed Ahmad for a their historic partnership that almost saved the game.
-The pair defied the opposition attack for more than five hours an added 169 runs for the third wicket.
+A similar fate the home side at Lahore when they finished 245 runs behind in the first innings.
+In their, second innings, Pakistan was 87 for 2 when Shaujauddin joined Saeed Ahmad for their historic partnership that almost saved the game.
+The pair defied the opposition attack for more than five hours and added 169 runs for the third wicket.

 Saeed Ahmad was not a great hooker but found it hard to resist a short ball and invariably used to get away with it.
 A stroke that fitted well in his arrogant makes up as a batsman.
 Saeed was always his happiest when attacking and made no secret of his likeness of bouncy wickets.
 It is a pity that at the peak of his career, Pakistan was hardly a cricketing force to have been invited to these parts of the world on a regular basis.

-It is perhaps fair to suggest that Saeed’s bowling talents were not adequately utilized by any of the Pakistan captains that he played under.
+It is perhaps fair to suggest that Saeed’s bowling talents were not adequately utilized by any of the Pakistan captains that he played.
 Although his off-spin was hardly for traditional merit as far as the flight and deception were concerned.
 He was pretty useful in domestic cricket.
-He adamant, Saeed Ahmad was underrated as a bowler.
+He was adamant, and Saeed Ahmad was underrated as a bowler.
 A fine bowler used to spin his spin body more than the ball.

 By having Saeed as a second spinner, perhaps Pakistan could have fielded a more balanced side in that period.
 Against Ceylon, in 1966-67 he took 10 wickets for 130 runs in an unofficial Test at Dacca.
 However, Mushtaq Muhammad took eight wickets among them.
 He was also a good cover fieldsman.